enijar/JavaScript-Form-Validation/README.md

 `errorMessage: html` The error message HTML that will be shown under each form input.

 `errorMessages: element` The element to contain groups of error messages.
-This overwrites `errorMessage`.
+This overwrites `errorMessage` property.

 `errorLimit: int` The number of errors that will be shown for each input.
 Leave this property out for maximum errors.